-In an interview with KQED Arts, the anonymous donor that started the trend, who goes by the name of Winston Smith, explained his actions simply by saying: “Four words: post truth, alternative facts.”
+interview with KQED Arts, the anonymous donor that started the trend, who goes by the name of Winston Smith, explained his actions simply by saying: “Four words: post truth, alternative facts.”

-In February, BBC Radio released a free abridged audio version of Colson Whitehead's National Book Award-winning novel, The Underground Railroad.
+BBC Radio released a free abridged audio version of Colson Whitehead's National Book Award-winning novel, The Underground Railroad.
 While this version is only two hours long (the original is closer to 11), it still packs a devastating emotional punch that will change the way listeners see race, both in the context of our past and in our current climate.
-Free to stream until March 22, the audiobook is narrated by The Wire’s Clarke Peters, who The Wire told BBC: "I felt my emotions get stuck in my throat and could no longer narrate because I found it hitting things inside of me that I thought might have been dormant but still had not been resolved.
+Free to stream until March 22, the audiobook is narrated by ’s Clarke Peters, who The Wire told BBC: "I felt my emotions get stuck in my throat and could no longer narrate because I found it hitting things inside of me that I thought might have been dormant but still had not been resolved.
 And some of those things resonate today.
 It’s one thing to forgive, but we must never forget.
 I think that what happened yesterday while reading it and getting so emotional is that I realized I hadn’t forgiven and that’s what hurt because I don’t know who to give that to.”

 Based on her popular TEDx talk in 2012, Adiche's slim but important book is a powerful reminder of why the world still needs feminism, and why every person, not just every woman, should claim the title boldly and proudly.

 5 'Hope in the Dark' by Rebecca Solnit